-Alvin makes his home with his aunt.
-Carrying water, gathering firewood and gardening are his household duties.
+Alvin lives with his aunt.
+He is responsible for carrying water, gathering firewood and gardening.
 His aunt is sometimes employed as a laborer.
 There are 2 children in the family.

 Alvin is not presently attending school.
 Basketball, swimming and playing with marbles are his favorite activities.
 He also attends church activities, Bible class and youth group regularly.

 Your love and support will help Alvin to receive the assistance he needs to develop his potential.
 Please pray for him.

 Alvin lives on the plains of Abkasa, home to approximately 4,000 residents.
 Typical houses are constructed of wood and have corrugated iron roofs.
 The primary ethnic group and language is Hiligaynon.

 The regional diet consists of bananas, fish, bread and rice.
 Common health problems in this area include coughs and fever.
 Most adults in Abkasa are unemployed but some work as street market vendors and earn the equivalent of $60 per month.
 This community needs schools, schoolbooks and employment opportunities.

 Your sponsorship allows the staff of God's Special Gift Student Center to provide Alvin with Bible teaching, medical and dental checkups, supplementary food, sports, social events, community service opportunities, uniforms, computer classes, scholastic materials and tuition.
 The center staff will also provide Bible studies, livelihood training seminars and fellowship for the parents or guardians of Alvin.

 North to south, 7,107 islands spread over 1,150 miles in the western Pacific Ocean to make up the country of the Philippines.
 About 95 percent of the population lives on the 11 largest islands.
 In the tropical lowlands, the climate is usually hot, humid and rainy.